Richmond Art Center: History

 In 1936, Richmond-resident Hazel Salmi began teaching classes under the Emergency Education Program (EEP) of the Works Progress Administration (WPA).
 In 1938, the City of Richmond granted Salmi an old Health Department building to use for classes and exhibitions.
 Early classes included outdoor sketching, block printing, flower arrangement, color, woodcarving, and leather tooling.

 In the 1940s, Salmi and other artists petitioned the City of Richmond to include a permanent art center as part of the new downtown Civic Center development.
 With funds from a bond measure that specifically funded the art center, the civic center construction plans were the first in the nation to include a community art center.
 Richmond's Civic Center was designed by architect Timothy Pflueger.
 The complex, which encompasses City Hall, Hall of Justice, Auditorium, Richmond Art Center, and Public Library, was completed in 1951.
 The low, linear forms reflect the mid-century modern style of the late 1940s and 1950s.

 Richmond Art Center's new facility opened in 1951.
 Hazel Salmi was the founding director at Richmond Art Center from 1936 until 1960.
 From 1960 to 1965, Rudy Turk served as the director.
+J. J. Aasen also served as a curator at the Richmond Art Center.

 Artist Tom Marioni, sometimes under the pseudonym Allan Fish, served as the Curator of Richmond Art Center from 1968 until 1971.
 Richmond Art Center became a focal point for West Coast Conceptualism during his time.
 Notable exhibitions Marioni organized included Paul Kos' first solo exhibition Participationkinetics (1969).
 Under Marioni's curatorship, Terry Fox created one of their seminal works, Levitation (1971).
 In 1971 Marioni was fired by the Head of Parks following a controversial performance by one of Judy Chicago's students that was part of the exhibition California Girls (1971).

 For many years Richmond Art Center operated as a division of the City of Richmond's Parks and Recreation Department.
 In 1950 Richmond Art Center became an independent 501(c)(3) nonprofit.